• Menu

 Contact Us Today!

-If you see lawyers who are ready and able to collaborate with you to find positive solutions to your legal concerns, you should contact us.
+Our team of exceptional attorneys and support staff are ready to collaborate with you to find positive solutions to your legal concerns.

-(818) 707-1480
+(818) 707-1488

 Protecting the Employer: A Sixty-Second Seminar in Workers’ Compensation Claims Handling

-May 24, 2023 // by Law Firm of Friedman + Bartoumian// Leave a Comment
+May 24, 2023 // by Law Offices of Heywood G. Friedman// Leave a Comment

 It is a sad but unfortunate fact that catastrophic injuries resulting in serious injury or loss of life do occur in the workplace.
 Such tragedies are often investigated by Cal-OSHA and may even draw the attention of the local criminal prosecutor/district attorney should the incident be attributed to gross negligence.
 It is at this time that a claims administrator needs to be extremely careful, in that they may at some point be required to reveal the contents of their files.
 Further in a criminal proceeding against the employer, the adjuster handling the claim may be required to provide testimony in that case and can be questioned about what they learned about the cause of the incident.